doxeylab/learn-genomics-in-linux/task2/README.md

 As you can see based on the results from above, `velvet` (with the parameters we chose) did not yield a high quality assembly.
 It is too fragmented.

 Often in genomics it is useful to try numerous parameters and different assemblers.
 Let's try to assemble this genome again but with a different assembler.
 This time, we will be using the popular [abyss](https://github.com/bcgsc/abyss) assembler and we'll keep the value of k = 21.
+And see [here](https://github.com/bcgsc/abyss/wiki/ABySS-File-Formats#stats) for info on stats reported by an Abyss assembly.

 ```